letsar/RestLess/README.md

 ### Setting global request uri prefix or suffix

-If the REST api always starts with a common string, let's say a version number for example, you can put it into a ```UriTemplatePrefixAttribute```
+If the REST API always starts with a common string, let's say a version number for example, you can put it into a ```UriTemplatePrefixAttribute```
-Alternatively you can do the same if you REST api always ends with the same string, using the ```UriTemplateSuffixAttribute```
+Alternatively you can do the same if you REST API always ends with the same string, using the ```UriTemplateSuffixAttribute```

 ### Setting headers